rizdaagisa/rizdaagisa/README.md

 ### Hi there 👋

+## About me
-Keep find the solution until problem solved or it impossible to make it happen, i like to changes manual things to make it automaticlly like automating data input & automate my daily activites or creating bot for do something.
+i'd like to find the solution until problem solved or it impossible to make it happen, i like to changes manual things to make it automaticlly like automating data input & automate my daily activites or creating bot for do something.
 Love very much about programming especially about data, i learning & have much knowledge about data :

 Working with several programming language
 * Python